Death of Ms Dhu: Deterioration and death

 Dhu asked to go to the hospital again on the morning of 4 August, telling officers she was no longer able to stand.
-Officer Shelly Burgess, who had just arrived on shift, stated that Sgt.
-Bond told her Dhu was a "junkie" that was "full of shit" and "faking" her illness.
+Officer Shelly Burgess, who had just arrived on shift, stated that Sergeant Bond told her Dhu was a "junkie" that was "full of shit" and "faking" her illness.
 Burgess said she accepted his assertion as "his word was law" and he had a reputation for "verbally attacking" people who questioned him.
 She testified that Bond whispered in Dhu's ear, "You're a fucking junkie and you've been to hospital twice before and this is not fucking on".
 Bond said he had not told Dhu she was a junkie, though said he may have used the term when talking about her to other officers.
 He said he had told her, "This is the last fucking time you're going to hospital" after agreeing for her to be returned there.
 CCTV footage showed Burgess forcing Dhu into a sitting position from the floor.
 After letting go of her arm, Dhu slumped back down and hit her head on the concrete.
 Burgess told the inquest that Dhu had slipped.

 At 12:30 pm, Bond sent Dhu to the hospital for the third time.
 Burgess and Constable Christopher Matier handcuffed Dhu and carried her to the back of a police van; CCTV footage captured her moaning in pain and Matier saying "Oh shut up".
 Upon arrival at the Health Campus, Matier told a nurse "She's just putting it on; she's faking it"; nursing staff responded by saying she had had a heart attack.
 A team of medical staff attempted to resuscitate Dhu; Matier continued to inform them that she was faking her condition while they were making their resuscitation attempt.
 Fifty-three minutes after arriving at the hospital, Dhu was declared dead.
 Her death marked roughly 340 Aboriginal deaths in custody since the conclusion of the 1991 Royal Commission into Aboriginal Deaths in Custody.